Joomla 1.5 to 4.x Step by Step Migration

 - Take a backup.

-- Install other third-party extensions and configure them (like editors, Akeeba backup, slideshows, or plugins).
+- Install other third-party extensions and configure them (for example editors, Akeeba backup, slideshows, or plugins).

 - Take a backup.